-Ery Arias-Castro Ery Arias-Castro is an Associate Professor of Mathematics at UCSD.
+Ery Arias-Castro is a Professor of Mathematics at UCSD.
 He received his PhD in Statistics from Stanford University in 2004.
 After participating in semester long programs at the Institute for Pure and Applied Mathematics (IPAM) and at the Mathematical Sciences Research Institute (MSRI), he moved to UCSD in 2005.
 His research interests are in high-dimensional statistics, machine learning, spatial statistics, image processing, community detection, and applied probability.

 Scott Baden is a Professor of Computer Science and Engineering at UCSD.
 He received his Ph.D. in Computer Science from the University of California, Berkeley in 1987.
 Dr. Baden's research focuses on algorithms and run time support for irregular scientific computations.
 He is interested in large scale and data centric applications.
 Dr. Baden is a member of IEEE (Senior member) and SIAM, and a Senior Fellow at the San Diego Supercomputer Center.
 He is a founding member of UCSD's Computational Science, Mathematics, and Engineering Program (CSME) and the Bioinformatics program.

-Randolph E. Bank is a Professor of Mathematics at UCSD.
+Randolph E. Bank is a Distinguished Professor of Mathematics at UCSD.
 He studies the numerical solution of partial differential equations by adaptive finite element methods.
 He is also interested in multilevel and domain decomposition iterative solvers for large linear systems.
 He received his PhD in Applied Mathematics in 1975 from Harvard University.
-He is a recent recipient of a Humboldt Research Award, and is author of the finite element software package PLTMG.
+He is a recent recipient of a Humboldt Research Award, has been named a SIAM Fellow, and is author of the finite element software package PLTMG.

 Yuri Bazilevs is a Professor of Structural Engineering at UCSD.
 He received his PhD in 2006 from ICES, UT Austin.
 He works on computational methods for fluid-structure interaction (FSI), biomechanics, and turbulent flow.
 He is one of the original developers of Isogeometric Analysis, and co-author with Cottrell and Hughes of the book "Isogeometric Analysis: Toward Integration of CAD and FEA".
 Yuri received the "Most Cited Author 2005-2008" award from J. Computer Methods in Applied Mechanics and Engineering, and the Young Investigator Award from the International Association for Computational Mechanics.